Final Commonwealth guidelines for Modern Slavery Act reporting entities released

 - suffering reputational loss such as being viewed less favourably by their customers and the market when it comes to important human rights issues.

-These organisations need to take steps to be in a good position to prepare their modern slavery statement (See our practical action plan and below for more details).
+These organisations need to take steps to be in a good position to prepare their modern slavery statement (See our practical action plan).

 Need assistance with your modern slavery compliance program?